 North Carolina state law requires that all foster homes be licensed to care for children in their care.
 These licenses are issued by the N.C.
 Department of Health and Human Services, Division of Social Services (Licensing Authority).
-Supervising agencies, county departments of social services and private child private agencies, are authorized to work with potential foster parents to assist them with the licensing process and to provide them with ongoing supervision and support.
+If you are interested in providing foster care, contact your county department of social services or a private child-placing agency.
+These “supervising agencies” help potential foster parents navigate the licensing process and provide them with ongoing supervision and support after they are licensed.

-- All foster parent applicants must participate in and complete 30 hours of pre-service training provided by the supervising agency, county departments of social services or private child-placing agencies, Most supervising agencies use a curriculum called Model Approach to Partnership in Parenting (MAPP).
+- All applicants must participate in and complete 30 hours of training before they can be licensed.
+This training will be provided by the supervising agency the applicant selects.
 The frequency and times for this training varies from agency to agency.

-- Prospective therapeutic foster parent applicants must complete an additional 10 hours of therapeutic foster parent training.
-Most agencies utilize a curriculum called Becoming a Therapeutic Foster Parent, a pre-service curriculum created by the NC Division of Social Services in partnership with community stakeholders.
+- Prospective therapeutic foster parent applicants must complete an additional 10 hours of training before they can be licensed.
+Most therapeutic foster care agencies use a course called Becoming a Therapeutic Foster Parent.

 - The applicant’s home must pass a fire inspection.
-The supervising agency will provide information regarding how to attain a fire inspection in your community.
+Your supervising agency will provide information about how to attain a fire inspection in your community.

-- The applicant’s home must pass an Environmental and Health Regulations Check that is conducted by a licensing professional from the supervising agency.
+- The applicant’s home must pass an environmental and health regulations check; this check will be conducted by your supervising agency.

 - The foster home must have a working telephone.